Towards climate neutrality and sustainability leadership management.

-“Wind power, nuclear power, hydropower, solar power, and geothermal are the energy sources with the lowest life-cycle emissions, which include deployment and operations.”
+“Wind power, nuclear power, hydro power, ocean power, solar power, and geothermal are the energy sources with the lowest life-cycle emissions, which include deployment and operations.”
 (Wikipedia).

 Situationer: